Metropolitan Community (Quebec): Powers

 It also plays a role in protecting and enhancing the metropolitan blue and green spaces and produces information tools for use in geomatics."

-Government

 Communauté métropolitaine de Québec (CMQ)

 The CMQ consists of some 28 local municipalities, of which four do not belong to an RCM, including Quebec City itself.
 The CMQ also covers all of MRC de L'Île-d'Orleans and parts of La Côte-de-Beaupré and La Jacques-Cartier RCMs.